priyanshumahey/Purple-Lotus/README.md

 Will be in development soon!
-To learn more, please email me at pmahey@student.ubc.ca.
+To learn more, please email us at pmahey@student.ubc.ca or xcher@student.ubc.ca.